crc-org/crc-cloud/README.md

 The AWS instance type of choice is *c6in.2xlarge* with 8vcpu and 16 GB of RAM.
 This instance will cost ~0.45$ per hour (price may vary depending from the region) and will take ~11 minutes to have a working cluster.
 Increasing or decreasing the resources will affect the deployment time together with the price per hour.
-The minimum requirements to run CRC are 4vcpus and 8GB of RAM, please refer to the [documentation](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers) for further informations.
+If you want to change instance type keep in mind that the minimum hardware requirements to run CRC (on which this solution is based) are 4vcpus and 8GB of RAM, please refer to the [documentation](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers) for further informations.

 **WARNING:** Running VM instances will cost you **real money** so be extremely careful to verify that all the resources instantiated are **removed** once you're done and remember that you're running them at **your own risk and cost**